SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_adc_multichannel/readme.md

 2. When the application runs, it starts ADC conversion.
 3. After completion of conversion ADC input, it will print all the captured samples data in console by connecting vcom.

-   - **Channel 0 pin connections**
-     - When configured Single ended mode connect the positive analog input to ULP_GPIO_1 and GND to ULP_GPIO_7
-     - When configured Differential mode connect the positive analog input to ULP_GPIO_1 and negative input to ULP_GPIO_7
    - **Channel 1 pin connections**
+     - When configured Single ended mode connect the positive analog input to ULP_GPIO_1 and GND to GPIO_28
+     - When configured Differential mode connect the positive analog input to ULP_GPIO_1 and negative input to GPIO_28
+   - **Channel 2 pin connections**
      - When configured Single ended mode connect the positive analog input to ULP_GPIO_10 and GND to GPIO_30
      - When configured Differential mode connect the positive analog input to ULP_GPIO_10 and negative input to GPIO_30
-   - **Channel 2 pin connections**
-     - When configured Single ended mode connect the positive analog input to GPIO_25 and GND to GPIO_26
-     - When configured Differential mode connect the positive analog input to GPIO_25 and negative input to GPIO_26
    - **Channel 3 pin connections**
+     - When configured Single ended mode connect the positive analog input to ULP_GPIO_8 and GND to GPIO_26
+     - When configured Differential mode connect the positive analog input to ULP_GPIO_8 and negative input to GPIO_26
+   - **Channel 4 pin connections**
-     - When configured Single ended mode connect the positive analog input to GPIO_27 and GND to GPIO_28
+     - When configured Single ended mode connect the positive analog input to GPIO_25 and GND to ULP_GPIO_7
-     - When configured Differential mode connect the positive analog input to GPIO_27 and negative input to GPIO_28
+     - When configured Differential mode connect the positive analog input to GPIO_25 and negative input to ULP_GPIO_7

 > **Note:**
 >
 - Users who only want to utilize two channels can uninstall channels two and three from the software components on sl_si91x_adc_multichannel.slcp.
 By default, four channels instances will be created.
 - This application only applicable for FIFO mode.
-- Sample rate should be either same for all channels or 1/2, 1/4, 1/16.(for example if channel_0 sample rate is 10000sps, then channel_1 = 10000/2 sps, channel_2 = 10000/4 sps, channel_3 = 10000/16 sps)
+- Sample rate should be either same for all channels or 1/2, 1/4, 1/8.(for example if channel_1 sample rate is 10000sps, then channel_2 = 10000/2 sps, channel_3 = 10000/4 sps, channel_4 = 10000/8 sps)
 - User can configure input selection GPIO in channel configuration file ($path: $project/config/specific channel config file) if default GPIO is work around.
 - ADC input selection rather than GPIO (like OPAMP, DAC and Temperature sensor) user can create their own instances and configure them as per other input selection.
-- **The sample rate for this example application is currently limited to 15 Ksps, 500 sampling lengths, and a maximum of 4 channels.**
+- **The sample rate for this example application is limited to 50 Ksps, 500 sampling length and a maximum of 4 channels.**

 ### Formula Reference